idec-teams/2025_Evolution_Suisse_2025/docs/documentation/notebook.md

 ## July

 + Deletion of the csg operon in Marionette-Clo _E.
 Coli_ strain to obtain SEM6 _E.Coli_, a strain that will be used for further transformations in course of the project
-+ Fluorescence based efficiency assay (GFP-mScarlet inversion) to determine the initial efficiency of bridge recombinases towards selected target and donor sequences
++ Fluorescence based efficiency assay (GFP-mScarlet inversion, GFP insertion) to determine the initial efficiency of bridge recombinases towards selected target and donor sequences

 ## August

 + DML variant preparation
 + Illumina sequencing
 + Preliminary design of the selection plasmid antibiotic-based functionality assay
++ Phage cloning

 ## September

 + Plating assay to determine the functionality of the designed selection plasmid
 + Report preparation
++ Phage propagation assay

 ## October